 Many filters installed in our units are made from higher-quality materials than those of the disposable filters found in retail stores.
 Some of these filters only need changed once every six months depending on household factors.
 We stock a large variety of air filters and are able to order custom sizes.
 However, keep in mind that some filters are reusable, and can be washed by hand in cold water.

 Variable-speed systems operate in longer, lower speed cycles throughout the day.
 A two-stage system ramps up, as temperatures become extreme, until it reaches the desired temperature inside, then it drops to a lower operation to keep temperatures consistent.
 Both operation systems are more efficient than single-stage, on/off systems.

-A programmable thermostat can help save on energy costs.
+A Programmable Thermostat can help save on energy costs.
 By tailoring your heating and cooling system to your schedule, you can make sure you aren’t overheating or overcooling an empty house.
 We offer a variety of Wifi Thermostats from Honeywell, NEST and more!

 Is your filter clean?
 If not, change it.